-Small, red, usually stalkless; outer surface white.
+The scarlet cup is small, red, usually stalkless; the outer surface is white.
 Grows on fallen wet sticks and branches in damp deciduous woods.
 March–May.
 Cup shallow; outer surface white, with tiny hairs; inner surface scarlet.
 Stalk (if present) short, thick; white.
 Spore print whitish cream.
 Spores magnified are elliptical, smooth.

 Lookalikes: The stalked scarlet cup (S. occidentalis) has a well-developed stalk and a much tinier cup (rarely more than ½ inch across).
 It appears later in the season than the scarlet cup.
 The cinnabar chanterelle (Cantharellus cinnabarinus) grows on the ground.